aodn/data-services/AODN/AODN-WAVE-NRT/ARDC_API_NRT/README.md

 The NetCDF filename is created from both information found in ```sources_id_metadata.json``` and the data.

-The filename logic is currently
+The filename logic is currently:
 ```[institution_name]_W_[site_code]_[start_time_UTC]_FV00_END-{end_time_UTC].nc```

 see function ```convert_wave_data_to_netcdf``` in [netcdf.py](ardc_nrt/lib/common/netcdf.py)

 ## Running the script

 ### Usage as a module